codestcode/sycnfocus/SECURITY.md

 ## Supported Versions

-This is a personal/portfolio project.
+This is a personal project.
 Security updates are not actively maintained for specific versions.

 ## Reporting a Vulnerability